CatherineP37/project_4/README.md

 - Ability to view booked appointments
 - Ability to cancel appointments

-It's not necessary to include the following in the app:
+It's not necessary to include the following in the project:

 - Doctor log in screen
 - Patient notes